Parziphal/parse/README.md

 * `parse-facebook` which requires users to identify using their Facebook account
 * `parse-any` which lets users authenticate with either username/password or Facebook

+### Log in with Facebook

 You can use the `Parziphal\Parse\Auth\AuthenticatesWithFacebook` trait in your auth controller along with (not instead of) Laravel's `Illuminate\Foundation\Auth\AuthenticatesUsers` trait.
 The `AuthenticatesWithFacebook` trait has methods to handle Facebook authentication/registration.
 Just bind the method (or methods) you need to a route and you're ready to go.

 Below is the interface of the authentication/registration trait.
-Note that it can respond in two ways: with a redirection (the \*Redirect methods), or with JSON (the \*Api methods), which will respond with the `$apiResponse` array.
+Note that it can respond in two ways: with a redirection (the \*Redirect methods), or with JSON (the \*Api methods), which will respond with the `$apiResponse` array, which is there so you can customize it.

 ```php
 trait AuthenticatesWithFacebook